brianwzq/DS-A/README.md

 # DS-A
-A collection of fun algorithms over various data structures in various languages, featuring Python, OCaml and C.
+A collection of algorithms over various data structures in various languages.

 Author: Brian